Indian tycoon Adani hit by more losses, calls for probe

 Hindenburg’s report said it was betting against seven publicly listed Adani companies, judging them to have an “85% downside, purely on a fundamental basis owing to sky-high valuations.”
 Other issues in the report included concerns over debt, alleged use of offshore shell companies to artificially raise share prices and past investigations into fraud.

-As a company heavily involved in infrastructure — from airports and ports to highways — they need financing to grow in order to service their debt, which stands at $30 billion, out of which $9 billion is from Indian banks.
+As a company heavily involved in infrastructure — from airports and ports to highways — it needs financing to grow in order to service its debt, which stands at $30 billion, out of which $9 billion is from Indian banks.

 Adani may be able to sell some assets and continue its expansion, but at a much slower pace than earlier, Mitra said.